sushilsridhar/cs-fundamentals/ds/HEAPS.md

 1. fully filled up to 2nd last level
 2. is filled from left -> right for last level

+height of the complete binary tree is O(logn)

 ![cbt](https://user-images.githubusercontent.com/16437905/180133603-8cfb6792-6462-4c38-8799-2d8ed93a1778.png)

 for a given number of nodes, structurally only one complete binary search tree is possible